Academic Common Market

 The Academic Common Market is an affordable way to attend college and pursue a degree that is not offered in your home state.
 Out-of-state students from 15 participating southern states can enroll at Oklahoma State University and pay the in-state tuition rate.
 OSU has a number of popular programs available for residents of states participating in the Southern Regional Education Board.

 The first step to participating in the Academic Common Market is to visit the Southern Regional Education Board website and search for the program that interests you.
+You can also see the programs available at OSU (at time of publishing) for students in the states below by clicking on your home state.

 Once you have identified your targeted program at OSU, it is very important to contact your home state’s education board to find the exact enrollment requirements and applicable deadlines for your state.